 It produces a pleasant relaxing and healing sound.

-"Kyujo Orin" timbre have “1/f fluctuation” which is said to induces the flow of alpha waves to the brain that generate a feeling of comfort.
+"Kyujo Orin" timbre have “1/f fluctuation” which induces the flow of alpha brain waves that generate a feeling of comfort.
 Analysis by Japan Acoustic Lab has shown that there is a healing effect in this special sound.

 From among the rich variation of Kyujo Orin collection, we would like offer you these brass Orin, fashioned into table bell and door bell using traditional Takaoka copperware techniques.